kisek/fpga_arty_a7_st7789/README.md

 When creating a Vivado project, please select **xc7a35ticsg324-1L** as an FPGA.
 Please add **main.v** and **main.xdc** to your Vivado project.

+Once the FPGA configuration is complete, you will see the green, blue, and white image shown above.